Russell-Pollari/lda-example/README.md

 Then it is our manual task to interpret the meaning of each topic ourself and label the topic numbers.

-# Before Running the Program:
+## Before Running the Program:

-Please run pip install -r requirements.txt in your terminal first.
+Please run "pip install -r requirements.txt" in your terminal first.
 This will run all the required libraries for the code.